Witiko/doctoral-thesis/main.md

    documents were considered relevant.

-2. In the *relevant* approach, partially relevant documents were considered non-relevant and only relevant judgements were considered relevant.
+2. In the *relevant* approach, partially relevant documents were considered not relevant and only relevant judgements were considered relevant.

 ### NTCIR-11 Math-2